 The measurement precision at the single-photon level is severely affected by the nonlinearity of the employed photonic detectors.
-The reason is that the other systematic errors need to be eliminated to reach the quantum regime, while the single-photon detectors themselves maintain strong inherent nonlinearity.
+The reason is that the other systematic errors need to be eliminated to reach the quantum regime, while the SPDs themselves maintain strong inherent nonlinearity.
 One can observe a complex interplay of detector-specific phenomena, such as dark counts, dead time, recovery transition, multi-photon response, and latching.
 These effects cause highly nontrivial nonlinear behavior that is much stronger compared to classical photodiodes---see Fig.\ref{fig_NL}(B).
 Not only does the nonlinear response distort the measurement of the average photon flux, it also distorts the measured photon statistics and prevents us from reaching the ultimate precision of quantum-enhanced measurements.
-Notable experiments deteriorated by detection nonlinearity are the tests of fundamental physics; namely confirming the validity of Born's rule in quantum mechanics \cite{Sinha2010,Sollner2012,Magana-Loaiza2016,Kauten2017,Cottere2017,Rengaraj2018}.
+Notable experiments susceptible to detection nonlinearity are the tests of Born's rule in quantum mechanics \cite{Sinha2010,Sollner2012,Magana-Loaiza2016,Kauten2017,Cottere2017,Rengaraj2018}.

 Here we explore the nonlinearity of actively and passively quenched single-photon avalanche diodes (SPADs) and a superconducting nanowire single-photon detector (SNSPD) for various bias currents.
-The employed nonlinearity measurement does not require a calibrated reference detector, calibrated attenuators, or time-resolved detection, which considerably simplifies the characterization of the single-photon detectors.
+The employed nonlinearity measurement does not require a calibrated reference or time-resolved detection, which considerably simplifies the task.
 The nonlinearity characterization is performed with unprecedented accuracy; we reliably detect nonlinearities smaller than 1:1000, and cover seven orders of magnitude of incident illumination.
 We discover a supralinear region of SPAD operation, which is not consistent with any known theoretical models and has not been reported yet.
 We also characterize the nonlinear behavior of an SNSPD with a complex structure of sub- and supra-linear operation regions.
 We observed, for the first time, supralinearity of a SNSPD under continuous illumination at very low detection rates.